SondreWold/tiny_scripts/README.md

-# tiny_scripts
-A collection of small utility bash scripts
+A collection of small utility scripts and dotfiles for my workflow.